jguerinet/Morf/README.md

 [1]:https://jitpack.io
 [2]:https://github.com/xujiaao/AARLinkSources

-To use this in your project, first build your `FormGenerator` with its custom `Builder`, customizing anything you might want to change.
+To use this in your project, you can either build an instance of the `FormGenerator` with its custom `Builder`, customizing anything you might want to change.
+You can use the default `FormGenerator` instance by calling one of the `FormGenerator.get()` methods.
+You can set the default `FormGenerator` instance by calling `FormGenerator.setInstance()` if you want to use a customized `FormGenerator` throughout your app.
 The default values are:

 * Text Color: Black
 * Text Size: 14sp
+* Text Typeface: null (default Android Typeface)
 * Background: Transparent
+* Icon Color: Null (no drawable tinting)
 * Padding: 8dp
 * Line Width: 0.5 dp
+* Line Color: #EEEEE
 * Space Width: 10dp
+* Lines after items: On

 ## Demo
 A demo is included within this repo (in the demo folder).
 The demo shows 2 forms with all of the types of buttons: